TinnedTuna/PPUKYork/Articles/nothing-to-hide.md

   * It is an expression of a personal opinion: You don't fear the sate, because your views typically align with the views of the state.
 This does not mean that your views can be expanded to the whole populace.
+You only need to look as far as Facebook to see that we all have different ideas of what we feel comfortable sharing, and who with; for some, every relationship change necessitates a public broadcast, whereas others carefully edit their online persona: it's all a matter of perspective.

   * It makes no distinction as to who sees any information about your person.
+"Information" isn't necessarily abstract; so, for example, you might be perfectly happy to share physical information about your naked body with your partner or spouse, but not so much with your boss or mother-in-law.

   * The argument makes no concessions for the vulnerable, for example, children or the disabled.

-  * There is an assumption that privacy has no value to anyone.
+  * There is an assumption that privacy has no value to anyone aside from as a protection from punishment.

-  * It is a subtle *ad hominen* attack; the implication being that the opponent to the argument is some form of criminal, or that they have something to hide, which is an assumed negative by the argument.
+  * It is a subtle *ad hominen* attack.
+"Ad hominen" essentially refers to attacking the speaker, not the words or arguments they use; here, the implication is that anyone pro-privacy has something to hide, and carries with it connotations of immorality and illegality.

   * A *false dichotomy* can quickly be constructed, wherein, one can only have privacy or security, but not both.
-This is not the case.
+This is not the case, as there are plenty of ways to maintain security without impinging on civil liberties, and there are many arguments which discredit the effectiveness of surveillance on crime reduction.

-Simply put, this basic version of the argument is extremely weak, and does not stand up to a cursory inspection.
+Simply put, this basic version of the argument is extremely weak, and does not stand up to even a cursory inspection.

 The Extended Argument
 ---------------------

-In more modern circles, there is a much more advanced form of the argument, which is more difficult to deflect, however, there do exist retorts.
-Unfortunately, these retorts and concerns are often derided by surveillance proponents are mere "paranoia".

-The modern, extended version of the argument usually revolves around a few salient points:

-  * Only "essential" data will be collected
+In more modern circles, there is a much more advanced form of the argument, which takes into account the advances we have made in technology, and the kind of surveillance we are able to conduct.
+These arguments essentially try to negate the individual impact of surveillance, and make it seem as though surveillance doesn't necessarily interfere with the privacy of individuals, on what is assumed to be an "important" level.
+Some examples of this attempt to justify surveillance and show it in harmony with privacy (at least for those with "nothing to hide") are as follows:

+  * Only "essential" data will be collected (though the lack of definition here is not due to my time constraints: this point is rarely clarified, and the ambiguity, when this is used to sift through our personal information, is daunting).

-  * It will be *automatically filtered*, thereby ensuring that the majority of the data is *not* seen by humans
+  * It will be *automatically filtered*, thereby ensuring that the majority of the data is *not* seen by humans.
+However, knowing my information is handled electronically isn't any better: it just tells me that the data is more permanently stored.

   * The humans that do see the data will not care about any "embarrassing" data they may be exposed to.
+Whilst I applaud their apparent impartialism, this is not really a comfort.

   * It is unlikely that any one person who is checking the output of the data will see the information of a person who they personally know.
+Again, not a comfort; although the information we share is often dependent on the context of our relationship with the other party (e.g. our spouse or mother-in-law), the complete lack of a personal relationship does not make me comfortable to share certain information about myself.

 Attacking this form of the argument is much harder.
-At first glance, it seems to balance the needs of privacy with the needs of security, which mostly eliminates the false dichotomy issue, it ensures only those who are some how "trustworthy" only see any data which is deemed suspicious, it allows for privacy to be valued by many people, and ensures that (by and large) the only people who have their privacy violated are those who are some how suspicious.

-However, this argument does have some serious issues.
-Firstly, it assumes that everyone with access to the data (Law enforcement officers, system administrators, judges, court officials, etc.) are perfect and benevolent.
-This is known to be false, as humans are only human!
-People make mistakes and leave CDs of data on trains, some police officers take bribes, and so on.
-We also now know that data from security agencies has been used in ways that breach the remit of the program, for instance:
+At first glance, it seems to balance the needs of privacy with the needs of security, eliminating the false dichotomy issue by it ensuring only those who are "trustworthy" can handle the data, and that even then, only "suspicious" data is targeted.
+Essentially, this is the setup of the panopticon: the infallible and benevolent watch the criminal and suspicious, and everyone else is left alone.
+However, as we neither have perfectly benevolent humans to do the watching, nor a perfect system for filtering what information is deemed "suspicious" or "safe", this balancing act is ultimately flawed, and the dichotomy is restored.
+For the curious, *Bayes' Theorem* discusses the problem of false positives in any sweeping search of information, and how this effects society in much larger ways, having a knock-on effect in the way we treat suspects, who is identified as such, and how much time we waste following red herrings based on mass surveillance.
+However, if you're more into your history than maths, there are other ways to see the potential havoc widespread data collection has caused.
+Examples of the potential misuse for this data are numerous, but here are a few more poignant ones:

   * KGB surveillance programs were used extensively to harass and discredit any political opponents.